exercism/perl5/README.md

 the test will run using the example in the `.meta/solutions` directory.

+### Running Tests in Docker

+Run tests against the test runner Docker image with

+    bin/verify-exercises-in-docker

 ## Contributing Guide

 Please see the [contributing guide] for information from Exercism.